 - Click the ‘Record’ button to start recording, then again to stop.
 If you're not happy with your first take, you can just tap the ‘Undo’ button and give it another shot!

 - Before publishing the video, adjust the audio levels.
 This is important, given you’ll have sound coming from your voiceover, the video’s audio, and any music you may have used.

 Why can’t I use music on YouTube Shorts?

 At Epidemic Sound, we offer royalty-free music with all financial rights included.
 This means that as long as you’ve connected your YouTube account to your Epidemic Sound subscription, you’re good to use our tracks in your content.
-No copyright claims, takedown notices, or annoying business like that.
-Just tunes.
-Check out our catalog of 35,000 tracks and 90,000 sound effects below.
+Check out our catalog of 40,000 tracks and 90,000 sound effects below.

 What are the benefits of YouTube Shorts?